harshil-kmphitech/flutter_new_structure/Retrofit, injectable and getIt.md

 getIt<Directory>(instanceName: 'document');
 ```

+**Warning**: The `instanceName` parameter is mandatory.
+Failure to provide it will cause a runtime exception.

 ## Retrofit:

-Let's explore the [auth_retro.dart](https://github.com/harshil-kmphitech/flutter_new_structure/blob/Jay-Padsala/lib/app/data/providers/auth_retro.dart) file in this Flutter project.
+Let's explore the [auth_service.dart](https://github.com/harshil-kmphitech/flutter_new_structure/blob/main/lib/app/data/services/authService/auth_service.dart) file in this Flutter project.
 This file likely defines an API service using Retrofit for authentication purposes.
 We'll analyze its structure and how it interacts with the backend API endpoints.

 #### Module Declaration: